treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 }
 ```

-If you need to extract only one ORM object, you can get the results using the execFirst() method.
+If you need to extract only one ORM object and you can get the results using the execFirst() method.